The great debates never get old: Ford vs. Chevy. Mac vs. PC. Boxers vs. briefs.

-In this post, I’ll be creating a store from scratch on both Shopify and Bigcommerce (selling MC Hammer pants, no less!), and sharing my thoughts on the process, features and experience.
+In this post, I’ll be creating a store from scratch on both platforms (selling MC Hammer pants, no less!), and sharing my thoughts on the process, features and experience on Shopify vs Bigcommerce.

 Before we dive into the nitty-gritty review, there are a few things you should know:

 I’ve met with and know people from both companies and, in the case of Shopify, collaborated with them to write a book on drop shipping.
 So while I’ll do my best to give you a fair, honest review, you should be aware of that background.